stripe/veneur/cmd/veneur-emit/README.md

 #### gRPC protocol:

 We support the gRPC protocol through the `-grpc` flag.
-When this flag is provided, we treat the `-hostport` argument as a TCP address or URL for the underlying gRPC connection.
+When this flag is provided, the `-hostport` argument is treated as the URI of a Veneur instance serving gRPC requests.

 **Example command:**